ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 7

-In Chapter 7, we learn blah
+In Chapter 7, we learn about while loops and user input.

 [top](#top)